ciscops/viptela-workshop/exercises/5-0/README.md

 # Exercise 5.0 -  Configure the Viptela control plane

+## Requirements

+* A license file located at `licenses\viptela_serial_file.viptela`
+* The organization name associated with the license file.

-There are two ways to specify the org name for the tooling.
+There are two ways to specify the organization name for the tooling.
 First, pass in as an extra var:

 ```
 ansible-playbook configure.yml -e 'organization_name="<your org name>"'